mathmerizing/MultigridPython/docs/source/basics.rst

 Although the Gauss-Seidel methods converge in less iterations, they need longer for the computation, since the for loops need to be executed sequentially.

-In the next few sections, we will show how :math:`\omega`-Jacobi and Gauss-Seidel can be used in the multigrid method, resulting in a fast solver for the linear equation system derived from a discrete weak form of the convection-diffusion equation.
+In the next few sections, we will show how :math:`\omega`-Jacobi and Gauss-Seidel can be used in the multigrid method, resulting in a fast solver for the linear equation system derived from a discrete weak form of the reaction-diffusion equation.

 Grid Setup
 ^^^^^^^^^^